HcashOrg/hcwiki/docs/getting-started/user-guides/using-hcgui.md

 ## Settings

-The settings tab allows you to customise the units HC amounts are displayed in and also allows you to switch hcgui onto the testnet blockchain.
+The settings tab allows you to customise the units HC amounts are displayed in and also allows you to switch hcGUI onto the testnet blockchain.

 The settings tab is also where you come to change your private passphrase.